-If that’s not enough documentation for you, C-c C-d d will open a
+If that’s not enough documentation for you, C-c C-d d will open

-buffer will contain implementation-specific information about the
+This buffer will contain implementation-specific information about the

-identifier (e.g., its docstring for Guile, or its contract, if any, for
+identifier (e.g., its docstring for Guile, or its contract, if any,

-Racket), and a handy button to open the corresponding manual entry for
+for Racket), and a handy button to open the corresponding manual entry

-C-c C-d i, which invokes
+manual, try C-c C-d i, which invokes

-geiser-doc-look-up-manual as the
+geiser-doc-look-up-manual as the handy button does.